pakeke-constructor/PushOps/txt_and_images/components.md

 text = "abcde" -- draws the text `abcde` at ent's position

+textfade = 100 -- text will fade away from view 100 units away from camera

 --[[
     NOTE: Physics component does things differently.
 Upon being added to the